ualers/SoftwareAI/README.md

 # AI Team Company Owners
 * **💭Concept**:
 The concept of an AI team within the company/organization in the Company Owners category is to replace the need to hire people to be the Company Owners

+* **ByteManager**:
+  * initially part of the Company Owner, the objective is to control and manage all steps of all teams

 #
 #